 - Coconut oil – Make sure the coconut oil is completely melted before adding it to the batter.
 Otherwise, you’ll be left with a clumpy batter and pockets of oil in the muffins.

 - Mixing the batter – For each step, make sure the batter is thoroughly mixed.
-Below is each stage; from the coconut oil, pumpkin, and sugar, then adding the eggs and vanilla, and finally the dry ingredients.
+Above is each stage; from the coconut oil, pumpkin, and sugar, then adding the eggs and vanilla, and finally the dry ingredients.
 This will ensure a completely smooth batter.

 - Use a cookie scoop – This is a fairly thick batter, so use a large cookie or ice cream scoop to make filling these liners easy.
 The recipe makes exactly 12 muffins so as long as all the muffins are evenly filled, they should all bake the exact same.